 Asiatic Petroleum Company employees, a compilation – information needed

 For latest updates please see items highlighted in blue.
+On 6th May 2020 information about Robert Rae Hutcheon was added.

 HF: We have been sent information about a couple of employees of the Asiatic Petroleum Company in China and one in the UK.
 We have also received requests for information about two more employees.